The Couples Story:

 I’ve included their actual timeline throughout the photos below to give you an idea of what a full day mountain elopement looks like.
 I thought that would be help so that you can get a straightforward example of how time plays out throughout the day.

-BE SURE to watch their film to experience the adventure even more fully:
+Watch their film to experience the adventure even more fully:

 5:30 AM – Coverage Begins – Meet at Trailhead